chriswright757/PrecisionPlatformControl/README.md

 The thesis that this software was used for can be found at https://doi.org/10.17863/CAM.70795

 This was my first major use of C# and therefore a lot of lessons were learnt along the way and if I had the time and knowledge I have now there would be significant improvements to the structure and methods used.
-The code is certainly dejointed in certain areas as different experiments were undertaken and limited time meant they couldn't be fully integrated into the main branch of the software.
+The code is certainly disjointed in certain areas as different experiments were undertaken and limited time meant they couldn't be fully integrated into the main branch of the software.

 ## Functions